-Civil engineers use sophisticated technology and employ computer-aided engineering during design, construction, project scheduling and cost control project phases.
-They are creative problem solvers involved in community development and the challenges of pollution, deteriorating infrastructure, traffic congestion, energy needs, floods, earthquakes and urban planning.
+Civil engineers plan, design and supervise the construction of public and private structures such as bridges, buildings, tunnels, highways, transit systems, dams, offshore structures, airports, irrigation projects and water treatment and distribution facilities.
+Civil engineers use critical thinking, sophisticated technology and computer-aided engineering during design, construction, project scheduling and cost-control project phases.
+Civil engineers are creative problem solvers involved in community development and in addressing challenges of pollution, deteriorating infrastructure, traffic safety, energy needs, floods, earthquakes and urban planning.

 In addition to general civil engineering courses, the department offers specialties in transportation, geotechnical, structures, water resources, hydrology and environmental studies.